Projects

 10. Pelzl R BG, Gsottberger F, Scholz J K, Rübner M, Yao H, Wendland K, Rejeski K, Altmann H, Petkovic S, Mellenthin L, Kübel S, Schmiedeberg M, Klein P, Petrera A, Baur R, Eckstein S, Hoepffner-Grundy S, Röllig C, Subklewe M, Huebner H, Schett G, Mackensen A, Laurenti L, Graw F, Völkl S, Nganou-Makamdop K, Müller F. Large B-cell lymphoma imprints dysfunctional immune phenotype that persists years after treatment.
 Blood 2025; accepted for publication.

-• Prof. Dr. rer. nat.
-Thomas Winkler
+• Prof. Dr. Fabian Müller

 Ulmenweg 18